Jleehy/EECS-581-Project-1/documentation/accounting.md

 9/12/24 - 2h

-- Added ship overlap detection to board.hs and main.hs.
+- Added ship overlap detection to board.py and main.py.
-- Added ship count selection and checks to ensure that the count is between 1 and 5.
+- Added ship count selection and checks to ensure the count is between 1 and 5.
 - Added ship length detection to ensure that the ship dimensions are valid.
 - Improved GUI slightly.